Investment in Building Construction

 Investment in new residential buildings for the four principal dwelling types (singles, doubles, rows and apartments) as defined by the 2016 Census.

 All investment in non-residential building are defined by type of asset, and grouped by commercial, industrial and institutional components.

 This methodology does not apply as this program is modelled based on a census of administrative records and no questionnaire is directly used.

 Data are collected from other Statistics Canada surveys and/or other sources.

-Most reporting and data entry errors are corrected through computerized input and complex data review procedures.
+Most reporting and data entry errors are corrected through automated data validation procedures.
 Strict quality control procedures are applied to ensure that collection, coding and data processing are as accurate as possible.
-Checks are also performed on totals and the magnitude of data.
+Validation steps are also performed by subject matter experts.

 Revisions and seasonal adjustment